EMP White LogoErin Morrison Photography Logo

 Newfound Gap

 Looking for scenic locations?
 US 441 to Newfound Gap is a beautiful drive, and full of photography locations.
 The Appalachian Trail (AT) also crosses over Newfound Gap Road and straddles the state line between North Carolina and Tennessee.
-If you are looking for a unique and epic elopement location, this is the one for you.
+If you are looking for a unique and epic elopement location, this is it.

 Noah Bud Ogle Cabin

-The Noah Bud Ogle Cabin is situated near LeConte Creek (formally known as Mill Creek).
+The Noah Bud Ogle Cabin is situated near LeConte Creek (formerly known as Mill Creek).
 The homestead presently consists of a cabin, barn, and tub mill built by mountain farmer Noah “Bud” Ogle.
-The dreamy rustic cabin offers backdrops that remind you of a simpler time and the other structures nestled into the enchanted forest will take your breath away.
-This location is a great smoky mountain wedding venue for your wedding day.
+The dreamy rustic cabin offers backdrops that remind you of a simpler time, and the other structures nestled into the enchanted forest will take your breath away.
+This location is a great Smoky Mountain wedding venue for your wedding day.

 And Many More Locations!